giampaolo/psutil/docs/index.rst

        terminated right now.
        Also *pss* on Linux is useful (read later).
-       :meth:`memory_info_ex` method calculates these two values separately, by inspecting all virtual memory regions of the process (which is quite expensive BTW).
+       :meth:`memory_info_ex` method calculates these two values separately, by passing through process address space (which is quite expensive BTW).
        If this cannot be done due to lack of permissions `uss` and `pss` will be set to `0` (instead of raising :class:`psutil.AccessDenied`).

      **Linux, OSX, Windows**

-     - **uss**: aka "unique set size" this is the set of pages that are unique to a process.
+     - **uss**: aka "Unique Set Size" this is the set of pages that are unique to a process.
 This is the amount of memory that would be freed if the process was terminated right now.
        It will be set to `0` if it cannot be determined due to permission